Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/tutorials.rst

 This page lists all tutorials available for the Shark machine learning library.
 Together with a comprehensive set of example and test programs, they are excellent starting points towards developing and evaluating machine learning software using Shark.

+If you are familiar with the Shark architecture and/or just want a concise overview over usage patterns and interfaces, see the :doc:`quick references <../quickref/quickref>`.

 Also see the guide to the different documentation pages available :doc:`here <../getting_started/using_the_documentation>`.